A Heavy-Load-Enhanced and Changeable-Periodicity-Perceived Workload Prediction Network: Abstract

 \section{Abstract}

 Cloud providers can greatly benefit from accurate workload prediction.
-However, the workload of cloud servers is highly variable, with occasional heavy workload bursts.
-This makes workload prediction challenging.
-There are mainly two categories of workload prediction methods: statistical methods and neural-network-based ones.
-The former ones rely on strong mathematical assumptions and have reported low accuracy when predicting highly variable workload.
-The latter ones offer higher overall accuracy, yet they are vulnerable to data imbalance between heavy workload and common one.
-This impairs the prediction accuracy of neural network-based models on heavy workload.
-Either the overall inaccuracy of statistic methods or the heavy-workload inaccuracy of neural-network-based models can cause service level agreement violations.
-Thus, we propose \mn\ to improve overall especially heavy workload prediction accuracy.
-It has two distinctive characteristics: (i) A Periodicity-Perceived Mechanism to detect the existence of periodicity and the length of one period automatically, without any priori knowledge.
-Furthermore, it fuses periodic information adaptively, which is suitable for periodic, lax periodic and aperiodic time series. (ii) An Achilles' Heel Loss Function iteratively optimizing the most under-fitting part in predicting sequence for each step, which evidently improves the prediction accuracy of heavy load.
-Extensive experiments conducted on Alibaba2018, SMD dataset and Dinda's dataset demonstrate that \mn\ improves MSE for overall workload by 11.8\% on average, compared with state-of-the-art methods.
-Especially, \mn\ improves MSE for heavy workload by 21.0\% on average.
+However, the workload of cloud servers is highly variable, with occasional workload bursts, which makes workload prediction challenging.
+The time series forecasting methods relying on periodicity information, often assume fixed and known periodicity length, which does not align with the periodicity-changeable nature of cloud service workloads.
+Although many state-of-the-art time-series forecasting methods do not rely on periodicity information and achieve high overall accuracy, they are vulnerable to data imbalance between heavy workloads and regular workloads.
+As a result, their prediction accuracy on rare heavy workloads is limited.
+Unfortunately, heavyload-prediction accuracy is more important than overall one, as errors in heavyload prediction are more likely to cause Service Level Agreement violations than errors in normal-load prediction.
+Thus, we propose a changeable-periodicity-perceived workload prediction network (PePNet) to fuse periodic information adaptively for periodicity-changeable time series and improve rare heavy workload prediction accuracy.
+It has two distinctive characteristics: (i) A Periodicity-Perceived Mechanism to detect the periodicity length automatically and fuses periodic information adaptively, which is suitable for periodicity-changeable time series, and (ii) An Achilles' Heel Loss Function that is used to iteratively optimize the most under-fitting part in predicting sequence for each step, thus evidently improving the prediction accuracy of heavy load.
+Extensive experiments conducted on real-world datasets demonstrate that PePNet improves accuracy for overall workload by 11.8\% averagely, compared with state-of-the-art methods.
+Especially, PePNet improves accuracy for heavy workload by 21.0\% averagely.